vime-js/vime/CONTRIBUTING.md

 tests are a little flaky, re-run if you're sure something should pass.
 At the minimum, the test harness should give you a good idea of everything your provider should be able to perform.

+After we wrap up all our testing and we're satisfied, the final steps are:

+1. Run the build script `npm run build`.
+2. Add documentation and usage example to the auto-generated `readme.md` file in the provider directory.
+Make sure to add it above the `<-- Auto Generated Below -->` comment.
+3. Add the new provider component to [`VimeModule`](./packages/angular/src/vime-module.ts) in the `@vime/angular` package.
+5. Commit your changes `git commit -m 'feat(core/providers): add twitch provider'`
+6. Create a PR!

 ## 🖥️ UI Components

 UI components are visually displayed elements inside the media player that may be interactable